tejastagra/finsage/README.md

-# FinSage: Automated Financial Report Generator
+# FinSage: Automated Financial Report Visualiser

-**FinSage** is a smart and simple Python tool that takes your messy Profit & Loss and Cash Flow Excel sheets and turns them into a polished, professional PDF report — complete with graphs, summaries, and insights.
+**FinSage** is a smart and simple Python tool that takes your messy Profit & Loss and Cash Flow Excel sheets and turns them into a polished, professional PDF report — complete with graphs and summaries.

 Created by **Tejas Tagra**.